By Jennifer Chan

 Note: Most small businesses should start by advertising on the Google Search Network.
 Search Ads show on Google’s SERP.
 Display Ads show on Google’s affiliate pages.
 For more on choosing a campaign type, click here.

 If you’re interested in running AdWords for your business but don’t have the know-how or time, we’d love to do it for you.
-Email us or call Nancy at 707.573.5373
+Email us or call Mona at (925) 200-4083.

 To read more of Jennifer Chan's work, check out her writing for the Diamond Certified Blog.